JacobUns/DND-Brain/D&D 5e/Adventures/Locations/Candlekeep/Avowed.md

 ### First Reader
 - Constantly expands [[Candlekeep]]’s literary resources and base of knowledge
 - Responsible for Acquiring unique tomes and scrolls
-- The current first reader is Bookwrym, a dragonborn master sage of Green Dragon Ancestry.
+- The current first reader is Bookwrym, a dragonborn master sage of Green [[Draconomicon|Dragon]] Ancestry.
     - Bookwrym’s real name is Skoda Valanaster

 ### Great Readers